agyapongeli77/EffectiveFlashcards_App/README.md

 ## Required
 - [x] User sees a transition animation when going from the main screen to the add card screen.
+- [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
 - [x] User sees flashcards animating in / out when the 'next' button is tapped

 ## Optional